Aka: Smack, gear, H, skag, junk, brown, horse, china white

 - Larger doses of heroin can lead to drowsiness and excessive doses can result in overdose and coma.
 It can also be fatal.

 - Sharing needles when injecting heroin leaves users at risk of infection, e.g. Hepatitis B and HIV from contaminated needles, syringes and other injection equipment with other users.
+If you do take Heroin, it's really important that you inject as safely as possible.
+Check out Merchant Quay's guide to safer injecting.

 - It is also difficult to withdraw from this drug.
 Users trying to kick the habit may experience withdrawal symptoms.
 Withdrawal begins between 8 and 24 hours after the last "fix" of heroin.